 Christianity bloomed at its onset in the Cedar Land.
-Christ performed its first miracle in Qana, south of Lebanon, and Saint Peter established his headquarters in Byblos, the first papacy, along with the first discipleship school.
+Christ performed His first miracle in Qana, south of Lebanon, and Saint Peter established his headquarters in Byblos, the first papacy, along with the first discipleship school.

 Churches and monasteries were built across the land, and many of these ancient priories stand to tell stories of faith, resilience, resistance, survival, heritage, legacy, and even martyrdom.